ibm-cloud-docs/log-analysis/adoption.md

 **For any method that you adopt, you have the flexibility to choose the logging instance where you want to send data per log source.
 Decide how many instances you might need to collect data from all your log sources based on who can see the data and the type of data that is collected.
 Avoid sending data to a logging instance that has the platform logs flag enabled.**
 {: tip}

-**Whenever a LogDNA agent is available for a type of log source, configure the agent to automatically collect and forward logs from the log source to the logging instance.**
+**Whenever a LogDNA agent is available for a type of log source, configure the agent to automatically collect and forward logs from the log source to the logging instance.
+The agent is the preferred log collection mechanism.**
 {: tip}

 The LogDNA agent authenticates by using the LogDNA Ingestion Key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers; monitors all files with extension `.log`*,  and extensionless files under `/var/log/`; and can be customized to exclude data that you do not want to collect or to include custom paths that you want to monitor, and more.